News Coverage with Free Press OKC

 On view through August 4 at Oklahoma Contemporary, HONOR SONG is a sweeping retrospective of Cheyenne and Arapaho artist Hock E Aye Vi Edgar Heap of Birds.
 The exhibit spans over 500 works—paintings, prints, signage, sculpture, and more—centered on Indigenous presence, resistance, and connection to land.
 My upcoming article dives into the exhibit’s themes and impact.
 Heap of Birds himself called it “one of the best media presentations” of his work, adding, “You really can see what is there.”

-South OKC’s Capitol Hill district celebrated the groundbreaking of Plaza Calle Dos Cinco, a long-awaited, $2 million multicultural gathering space.
+OKC’s Capitol Hill district celebrated the groundbreaking of Plaza Calle Dos Cinco, a $2 million multicultural gathering space two decades in the making.
 Located on Harvey Avenue, the plaza will feature Talavera tiles, a gazebo stage, colorful landscaping, and the historic Templo de Alabanza as its backdrop.

 In 2024, the Plaza District Festival marked its 25th year with a vibrant celebration of local art, music, food, and community, drawing thousands to Oklahoma City’s Plaza District.
 This year featured record artist vendors, performances from acts like Skating Polly and Original Flow, a student-run music stage, and a lively street dance battle.
 The Plaza Walls mural expo added even more color, with artists painting live throughout the district.